Moorgate tube crash: Memorials

 In the south-west corner of Finsbury Square, 450 yd north of Moorgate station, a memorial lists those who died.
 Measuring 4 × 3 feet, it was unveiled in July 2013 after a long campaign by relatives of the victims and supporters.
 On 28 February 2014 a memorial plaque was unveiled by Fiona Woolf, the Lord Mayor of London, on the side of the station building, in Moor Place.

 In the media

-In 1977 the BBC One programme Red Alert examined whether an accident like Moorgate could happen again.
-The writer Laurence Marks, whose father died in the disaster, presented Me, My Dad and Moorgate, a Channel 4 documentary broadcast on 4 June 2006; he stated that he believed the crash was due to suicide by Newson.
-In 2009 the BBC Radio 4 programme In Living Memory examined the causes of the crash, and in 2015 Real Lives Reunited, aired on BBC One, recorded survivors meeting the firemen who cut them from the wreckage.
+In 1977 the BBC1 programme Red Alert examined whether an accident like Moorgate could happen again.
+The writer Laurence Marks reported from the scene of the accident as a junior freelance journalist, only discovering later that his father was among the victims.
+Marks subsequently joined The Sunday Times' Insight investigative journalism team, and reported in depth on the investigation into the accident.
+In 2006 he presented a Channel 4 documentary, Me, My Dad and Moorgate, in which he stated his belief that the crash was deliberately caused by Newson as a means of suicide.
+In 2009 the BBC Radio 4 programme In Living Memory examined the causes of the crash, and in 2015 Real Lives Reunited, aired on BBC One, recorded survivors meeting the firefighters who cut them from the wreckage.
+In February 2025 BBC Radio 4 broadcast Moorgate, a two-part play written by Laurence Marks and Maurice Gran.